 Sponsored Students: If your program or student fees are billed to a third party, you must submit and complete a Sponsorship Authorization Form.

 Manitoba Student Aid: You can learn more about student financial assistance and apply online at manitobastudentaid.ca.
 With the interactive online application, you will receive an estimate within two weeks of submitting your application.
 You can follow the progress of your application online by logging in to your online account.
 Manitoba Student Loans and Canada Student Loans are interest-free and payment-free while you are in full-time studies.

 Please note: RRC requests your fee payments directly from Manitoba Student Aid, however you are still responsible for ensuring the government student loan process is completed and that the College receives your program fees.
 If you have not received your student loan by the start date, you must contact one of the Student Service Centres to discuss payment arrangements to avoid being charged a late fee.

 Employment and Training Services Manitoba-Assisted Students: You are responsible for paying your portion of program and student fees by the payment due date.
 Employment Manitoba will send their portion of the program and student fees directly to the College.

 If the College does not receive the Employment and Training Services Manitoba approval form by the program start date, you are responsible for the entire payment.

 Awards and Financial Aid: RRC Polytech’s Student Awards and Financial Aid Office provides a number of support services for Red River College Polytechnic students, including information on financial assistance programs available to Manitoba students.

 See the complete list of awards, bursaries, and scholarships or download the application form, which is listed under the name of each specific award, bursary or scholarship.

 Although you will not need to pay your tuition and fees or buy books until your first day of classes, you can save a lot of time doing as much as you can before your program starts.

-Buy Your Textbooks: Booklists will be available online approximately three weeks prior to course start date.
+Buy Your Textbooks: Booklists are available online through the Campus Store approximately three weeks prior to course start date.